dylanjones784/Markdown-Guide/BestPractiseGuide.md

 }
 ```

-The request contains a valid URI & Content Type, an accepted HTTP method, relevant Authorisation and the body of data that is to be sent to the API.
+The request contains a valid URI & Content Type, an accepted HTTP method, relevant Authorisation, the correct version and the body of data that is to be sent to the API.

 This is what is meant by **stateless**, that each request is able to be processed without reliance on any prior.